Test Scanning Services

 Getting Started

 Download the template for the answer sheet and print the number of copies you will need.
+Do not adjust the size or position in any way.
 Make sure to choose 2-sided printing or copying to get the front and back on a single sheet.
 Make certain both sides of the sheet are printed correctly and right side up.
 The Scanning Office does not provide answer sheets.
 We recommend that you use 24lb white copy paper, which will allow the use of pens and pencils for completing answer sheets.
 Do not use felt-tip pens, Sharpie pens or markers.
 Do not use colored or shaded paper.
 Alternatively, you may use 20lb white copy paper if ONLY pencils are used to complete answer sheets.

 Administer Exam